Measurement of the 12C(e,e'p)11B Two-Body Breakup Reaction at High Missing Momentum Values

 where $f_{\alpha} \left( E_{m}^{\alpha} \right)$ is the missing energy distribution for state $\alpha$ and is sharply peaked about $E_{m}^{\alpha}$ and $n_{\alpha} \left( \vec{p}_{m} \right)$ is the missing momentum distribution for state $\alpha$.
 The above considerations allow the cross section to be written as,

-Since the missing mass distribution function for a bound state is a delta function, the model cross section can be modified by adjusting the input momentum distribution $n_{\alpha}(\vec{p}_{m})$ to the simulation.
+Since the missing mass distribution function for a bound state is a delta function, the model cross section can be modified by adjusting the input momentum distribution $n_{\alpha}(\vec{p}_{m})$ in the simulation to agree with the measured cross sections.

 An iterative procedure was used to fit the simulated yield to the experimental data.
 Starting with an initial input momentum function, the simulation was run and the resulting simulated yield as a function of missing momentum compared to the counts in the experimental data, with the same set of cuts being applied to both the simulation and the data.
 The difference between the simulated yield and the experimental data was used to then modify the input momentum function for the next simulation run.
-This iteration procedure continued until the simulated yield agreed with the experimental data.
+This iteration procedure continued until the simulated yield agreed with the experimental data to one percent.

-The dominant systematic error in this type of analysis turned out to be the exact placement of the limit on the $E_{M}$ for selecting the p$_{3/2}$-shell, and it was found that shifting the limit by $\pm$ 1 MeV resulted in 5.9\% variations in the resulting cross section.
-The next leading source of systematic error was the normalization of the luminosity using known elastic scattering cross sections.
-This resulted in a 4.5\% uncertainty.
-Other minor sources of error included an absolute tracking efficiency uncertainty of 1.1\%, and an uncertainty on the radiative corrections of 1.0\%; these combined together for a total systematic uncertainty of 7.6\%.
+The dominant systematic error in this analysis arose from the selection of scattering events from the $^{12}$C p$_{3/2}$-shell to the $^{11}$B ground state.
+This dependence was evaluated by shifting the limit on the $E_{m}$ by $\pm$1 MeV around 20~MeV and refitting the missing momentum distribution.
+This yielded a cut dependence of 5.9\% in the extracted cross section.
+Varying other cuts showed no significant change in the resulting cross sections.
+The next leading source of systematic error was the normalization of the luminosity by comparison with the cross section from hydrogen elastic scattering.
+For this, the scattering data from a 4cm extended liquid hydrogen target were compared to MCEEP simulations which used a form factor model derived from a fit to world data~\cite{arrington:2003qk}, this resulted in a 4.5\% uncertainty\footnote{This uncertainty is conservative because the hydrogen data were taken using an extended target cell, whereas the physics data were taken on a carbon foil (point) target.
+Also, a proper background subtraction for the target cell could not be done as the experiment did not take any data with a dummy target cell}.
+Other minor sources of uncertainty included an absolute tracking efficiency uncertainty of 1.1\%, an uncertainty on the radiative corrections of 1.0\% and the uncertainty from the acceptance cuts of $<$ 1.0\%.
+The combined total systematic uncertainty was 7.6\%.